Subaru

 • Transfer the white plastic spacer (B) to the new pump and install the new o-ring (A) from the kit to hold the spacer in place.
 It is CRITICAL for the bushing and NEW o-ring to be installed on the new pump in the proper order.
 Always lubricate the new o-rings with gasoline.

-1. Install the new fuel pump into the fuel filter assembly.
+7. Install the new fuel pump into the fuel filter assembly.
 Using the image here as a guide, lay the partially reassembled pump assembly on the bench horizontally and insert the new pump into the fuel filter assembly.
 Using both hands, CAREFULLY press the new pump and filter assemblies together until a “click” is heard from ALL of the new fuel pump’s retaining claws.
 If the new pump does not fully seat and lock into position, make sure the old o-ring (A) is not still in the bore as shown above.
 See Appendix B starting on pg.
-48 for more information and a video on this CRITICAL
+47 for more information and a video on this CRITICAL

-• Install the fuel filter assembly to the fuel chamber assembly.
+9. Install the fuel filter assembly to the fuel chamber assembly.
 Position tube (A) and spring (B) for the fuel filter assembly as shown in the figure.

 • Confirm the fuel tube routing and make sure all the claws securing the fuel chamber to the fuel filter assembly are fully engaged as shown in the photos shown below.

 NOTE: In the images below, a section of the fuel chamber has been cut away to make the fuel pipe routing visible for reference.
-Normally, these fuel pipes are inside the chamber and not visible except at the top.

 ALWAYS inspect closely for any seepage or leaks around ALL fuel delivery tube connections removed as part of this repair (including those under the hood if fuel was drained) and around the ring nut.